 31. Double Braid Face Frame

 If your little girl has curly hair or shiny straight locks, don’t hide them away!
 Instead, make the most of them by leaving them loose.
-Just braiding around the face keeps hair back out of the way; little girls hairstyles with braids don’t always have to involve all of the hair if that’s not your style.
+Just braiding around the face keeps hair back out of the way; little girl hairstyles with braids don’t always have to involve all of the hair if that’s not your style.
 Here a double braid helps to show off the girl’s eyes without hiding her stunning curls.

 Whichever braid style you choose for your little girl be assured that other parents will be impressed!
 Braiding takes patience, skill, and creativity but many love showing off elaborate braided hairstyles for little girls, so are willing to let you practice.
 Good luck!